Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 kubectl wait managedzone/managedzone --for=condition=ready=true -n ${gatewayNS}
 ```

-### Add a TLS Issuer
+### Add a TLS issuer

-To secure communication to the Gateways, we will to define a TLS issuer for TLS certificates.
-We will use LetsEncrypt here, but you can use any supported by `cert-manager`.
+To secure communication to the Gateways, you will define a TLS issuer for TLS certificates.
+This example uses Let's Encrypt, but you can use any issuer supported by `cert-manager`.

-Below is an example that uses LetsEncrypt staging: This should also be applied to all clusters.
+The following example uses Let's Encrypt staging, which should also be applied to all clusters.

 ```bash
 kubectl apply -f - <<EOF